Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Numerical Analysis

 \section{Numerical Analysis}

-We now present numerical analysis of an mmWave JCAS network using a multicarrier waveform leveraging the analytical results from Sec. \ref{sec:pcr_analysis} and Sec. \ref{sec:pcc_analysis}. and discuss the insights they provide from a system design perspective.
+Leveraging these analytical results, we now present numerical analysis of the JCAS network and discuss the insights they provide from a system design perspective.
+Following, \cite{Wild2021} we consider a sensing scenario in which BSs in the network are primarily used for sensing vehicles in an urban environment.

 Unless otherwise stated, the network parameters are set as follows.
-As we are concerned with 5G-Adv./6G mmWave networks, we consider the center frequency to be $f_c = 75$ GHz.
+We consider the center frequency to be $f_c = 75$ GHz.
 Using the Friis transmission model the pathloss intercept for the LoS case is set to $\KL = \left(\frac{c_0}{4 \pi f_c}\right)^2$, and the NLoS intercept is set to be 15 dB lower.
 Based on \cite{Rappaport2014}, we set the LoS path loss exponent to $\alphaL = 2$ and the NLoS path loss exponent to $\alphaN = 3.2$.
 Similarly, from \cite{ITUR2013} the LoS absorption coefficient is set to $\gammaL = 5\text{e}^{-6}$ and the NLoS absorption coefficient to $\gammaN = 5\text{e}^{-3}$.
 The beam widths are set to $\thetabt = 5$ degrees at the BS transmitter, $\thetabr = 5$ degrees at the BS receiver, and $\thetaur = 30$ degrees at the UE.
 The front to back ratios are $\xibt = -35$ dB at the BS transmitter, $\xibr = -20$ dB at the BS receiver, and $\xiur = -15$ dB at the UE.
 We set main lobe gain to a physically realizable value given the beam width and front to back ratios following \cite{Petrov2017}.
 This results in antenna gains of $\Gbt = 31$ dB, $\Gbr = 19.8$ dB, and $\Gur = 13.2$ dB.
 Thus, assuming a transmit power of $P_\text{t} =15$ dBm and noise power of $P_\text{n} = -123.2$ dBm, the normalized SNR for communication case is $\nuc^{-1} = 182.4$ dB and $\nur^{-1} = 189.02$ dB.
 Finally, we assume that the LoS interference fading terms are of the order $\NL = 3$, and the NLoS terms are $\NN = 2$.